Trading Risk, Margin Modelling and the Standard Initial Margin Model (SIMM)

 A prospective consulting client once presented to me a paper on quantitative finance that he had been reading, and asked me if I was “familiar with it”.
 When you consider that someone could spend their entire lives reading papers in a given discipline and still not be familiar with almost all of them, it’s unlikely this client will find a consultant who has coincidentally read the exact paper he’s been looking at.
 Another client was looking for an expert in “Markov chains”.
 Not an expert in mathematics with a PhD, who could apply their general skills to many different problems including Markov chains, but someone who specifically specialized in the exact topic the client was interested in.
 Just like the kinds of interviews I’ve been discussing, these clients were focused on very specific knowledge rather than the broad applicability of general capabilities.

 As a very experienced classical pianist, I can provide a good analogy here.
 If an interviewer were to try to test my claim of being an experienced pianist by challenging me to play Fur Elise, I can tell you that I wouldn’t be able to do so very well.
 The reason is that, although this is an easy piece, I haven’t played it in ten or fifteen years.
 In fact, I may never have properly learnt this piece even as a student.
 Even though it is an easy piece, I still need time to prepare it and learn/relearn what the notes are.
 However, I can perform Rachmaninoff’s third piano concerto for the interviewer, one of the most challenging pieces written for piano, simply because I have prepared this piece.
 A pianist does not have the ability to play any piece, even an easy one, off the top of their heads.
 The skillset of a pianist is rather to go away and prepare and master a piece, when they are assigned the task of doing so.
+I believe the same is true of a mathematician or a quant.

 The candidate is under a lot of pressure in an interview.